-PROJECT MANAGEMENT KEYWORDS & SKILLS FOR RESUMES
+BEST PROJECT MANAGEMENT KEYWORDS, BUZZWORDS & SKILLS

 “I have been a Sr Project Manager & Change Management Lead for over 15 years, and have led large-scale projects across Intel, Cisco, Goldman Sachs, State Street, Apple, Deloitte, and other firms.
-Throughout my years of experience in finding new project opportunities, and also in screening project managers to be part of my team, I have discovered that applying the project management keywords below increases my successes”
+Throughout my years of experience in finding new project opportunities, and also in screening project managers to be part of my team, I have discovered that applying the project management keywords below has greatly increased my successes”

 Senior Project Manager & Change Management Consultant

 Let’s Quickly Discuss the Interviewing & Resume Selection Techniques Used by Recruiters

 What many project and program manager job seekers don’t realize is that 80%-90% of project management resumes and CVs are rejected before they are even seen by human eyes.

 You might be spending a lot of time enhancing your LinkedIn profile or posting your resume on Monster.com, CareerBuilder, Indeed, Dice, Glassdoor, and other resume job boards, and still your profile or resume is not getting picked up by recruiters and hiring managers.